Rajpratik71/Mininet-wiki/Mininet/Mininet.md

 **To download Mininet and get started, go to the [Download](Download) page.**

-Mininet's source code is hosted on !GitHub at <http://github.com/mininet/mininet.>
+Mininet's source code is hosted on GitHub at <http://github.com/mininet/mininet.>

 Alternately, you may wish to **[learn more about Mininet](Overview)** or peruse the **[Mininet Documentation](Documentation).**